demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

      ```bash
      curl <MESSAGING-ENDPOINT> -vI
      ```
-     Make sure the output does not contain the followin:
+     Make sure the output does not contain the following:
      ```
      curl: (60) SSL certificate problem: self signed certificate
      ```